bitnami/containers/bitnami/mongodb/README.md

 Another option would be to use letsencrypt certificates; the required configuration steps for that scenario are left as an exercise for the user and are beyond the scope of this README.

+The hostname used during initialization can be configured using `MONGODB_LOCALHOST_NAME`.
+Use this to provide a vaild domain for your certificate.
+Preferably this hostname should be routed back to `127.0.0.1` through the hosts file.
+If not possible then progress can be made bybinding the mongo server to the correct ip, or all ips, in the configuration.

 #### Generating self-signed certificates

 * Generate a new private key which will be used to create your own Certificate Authority (CA):